Top

 Highlights

-Alkalinization reduces risk for COVID-19 with very high confidence for pooled analysis, high confidence for mortality, and low confidence for hospitalization, recovery, and viral clearance.
+Alkalinization reduces risk for COVID-19 with very high confidence for mortality, progression, recovery, and in pooled analysis, high confidence for viral clearance, and low confidence for hospitalization and cases.

 A